 Work-in-Progress

+In my ongoing research, I am continuing to explore how novel technologies such as artificial intelligence and robotics can shape consumers' experiences in a variety of domains, including food consumption and learning.
 As I explore these substantive issues, I've also become interested in how we study people's behaviours, and how we can make better inferences.
 In several on-going projects, I'm focusing on methodological issues in our field, such as how Bayes Factors may offer important benefits to researchers in marketing, and whether today’s ever-growing sample sizes might be distorting inference when using NHST.

 Impact of Technology on Consumption Experiences